Facts about the Norwegian Language

 There are two standards for written Norwegian (and normative spoken language, as used in broadcasting): one called “bokmål” (book language) and “nynorsk” (new Norwegian).
 Every municipality in Norway chooses one above-mentioned dialect.
 The larger part of the population speaks bokmål, minor part – nynorsk dialect.

 The new Norwegian language (nynorsk) developed on the basis of the old Scandinavian language spoken about until the 13th century.
-In the 19th century, Ivar Aasen, a linguist, developed a standard form of this language.
+In the 19th century a linguist Ivar Aasen developed a standard form of this language.

 The new language has 3 grammatical genders: masculine, feminine and neuter.
 Both dialect variations differ slightly in grammar, spelling and pronunciation.
 The Norwegian alphabet contains 29 letters.
 It is a Latin alphabet with extra Æ, Ø and Å letters.